Home Crosses Pagan symbols & customs Site search

 Cardinal Cross

-Confusingly the Sun Cross, the cross within a circle, is also the Planetary Symbol for the Earth.
+Confusingly the Sun Cross, the cross within a circle, is also the Planetary Symbol for the earth.
 (See also World and Cross).

-The same pattern (or any cross design) is sometimes referred to as a Cardinal Cross.
-Since the 16th century, 'north, south, east and west' have been called 'Cardinal Points' - cardinal meaning something that is fundamentally important.
 This description has evolved into a wider use in astrology (Aries, Cancer, Libra and Capricorn), taking people's thought into a different dimension than simply north, south, east and west.
 This Astrological Cross (or Aquarian Cross) divides life into four identities: self, emotional, intellectual and the actual manifestation of the identity.

 Christian Cross

-The Consecration Cross, like the Sun, is circular.
-And it's not only the shape of the cross that makes Christianity appear to revere the Sun.
-It's easy to understand why some people have written articles supporting their firm belief that Christianity is 'really' pagan Sun worship.
-In Christian iconography, the Sun and cross appear in the Celtic Cross, the Glory Cross, in halos (where the three visible cross arms symbolise the Trinity), and in communion wafers.
-And there's no escaping the similarity with the Sun in the monstrance.
+The Consecration Cross, like the sun, is circular.
+And it's not only the shape of this cross that makes Christianity appear to revere the sun.
+It's easy to understand why some people have written articles supporting their firm belief that Christianity is actually a Pagan form of sun worship.

 Monstrance

-The Sun is clearly seen on the banner of the evangelical Christian organisation, the Salvation Army.
-It repeats itself in the construction of church buildings, and images of the Virgin Mary often show her heart, or baby Jesus, radiating like the Sun.
-For the Roman Catholic 'Society of Jesus' (Order of Jesuits), the Sun is central to their symbol.
+The sun is clearly seen on the banner of the evangelical Christian organisation, the Salvation Army.
+It repeats itself in the construction of church buildings, and images of the Virgin Mary often show her heart, or baby Jesus, radiating like the sun.
+For the Roman Catholic 'Society of Jesus' (Order of Jesuits), the sun is central to their symbol.

 Salvation Army flag